This post may contain affiliate links. Read the full disclosure here.

 The temperature in your bathroom

-Not many house plants tolerate really cold temperatures (don’t rely on their dormancy period to save them), and most of the ones that don’t mind/like a spell definitely don’t want to be moist.
+Not many houseplants tolerate really cold temperatures (don’t rely on their dormancy period to save them), and most of the ones that don’t mind/like a spell of cold weather (like succulents) definitely don’t want to be moist.

 ANYWAY don’t put your cactuses in the bathroom.
 They like cold spell (who knew?) but they don’t like the humidity.

-If you were extremely determined to keep houseplants in your bathroom, you could run a dehumidifier (not in the bathroom, but maybe on the hallway outside) and crank up the temperature.
+If you were extremely determined to keep houseplants in your bathroom, you could run a dehumidifier (not in the bathroom, but maybe in the hallway outside) and crank up the heating.

 If you live somewhere where the temperature doesn’t drop in the winter and you can keep plants in your bathroom all year round LUCKY YOU.
 I’m not jealous AT ALL.